 When Pressing Forward role was first introduced in FM 2019, many people thought it was just a renaming of the defensive forward role.
 And it is true, the role does act like defensive forward, who is tasked with putting pressure on the opponent’s defensive line, chasing down the man in possession, and any loose balls, and in general preventing the opposition defence from having any time on the ball.
 This is all true when you put him on support or defend.
 Where pressing forward shines and becomes a truly dynamic role is when he is on Attack duty.
 When set on Attack, he will not only press the backline and try to bring his teammates into play, but will try to score themselves while in possession.
 In other words, he turns into a super aggressive Complete Forward-type of player.

 Due to his exceptional work rate and stamina, the pressing forward will often drop deep into the midfield and help the transition game, even more so than a deep-lying forward or false nine would.
-From there he will use his acceleration (a key attribute for the role) to get up the field into dangerous positions once the ball is won or he wins it himself (as Besedin often does).
+From there he will use his acceleration (a key attribute for the role) to get up the field into dangerous positions.
+Once the ball is won or he wins it himself (as Besedin often does).
 Here his good off the ball and acceleration help a lot.
 Even if he does not have the best technical attributes, he is often able to power his way towards goal through his shear physicality and mental strength.
-To illustrate this, Artem is not the best finisher (13) with average technique (12), first touch (10) and long shots (11) but his off the ball and acceleration are both 15.
-And workrate of 20 and 16 for stamina are what make him into one of the best Power Forwards under 23 y.o.
+Artem has only average finishing (13), technique (12), first touch (10) and long shots (11).
+But his off the ball and acceleration are both 15.
+And workrate of 20 is what make him into one of the best Power Forwards under 23 years.

-As you can see from the heat map of a match where Besedin had one of his best performances, scoring a hat trick, he ironically spend more time in the midfield than near opponents penalty box.
-Yet clearly, his three goals were not long shots from 20 yards out; all three were from the box, real fox in the box efforts.
-In fact, the majority of the goals he scored this season akin to a poacher.
+You can see from the heat map of a match where Besedin had one of his best performances, scoring a hat trick, he ironically spend more time in the midfield than near opponents penalty box.
+His three goals were not long shots from 20 yards out.
+All three were from the box, real fox in the box efforts.
+In fact, this is true of the majority of his goals this season.
 They were the result of getting on the end of through balls, or whipped low crosses from the overlapping wing-back.
-Having a high strength and balance (both 15 in Artem’s case) also helps him to power his way through the more persistent defences where a more typical poacher probably would not be able to find the space needed to score.
-I can count the number of times where he just ran through 2 or 3 defenders before putting away that key goal.
+Having a high strength and balance (both 15 in Artem’s case) also helps him to power through the more persistent defences where a more typical poacher probably would not be able to find the space needed to score.
+I can count the number of times where he ran through 2 or 3 defenders before scoring that key goal.

 Essentially, what makes an Attacking Pressing Forward, is having a player with the right combination of mental attributes (work rate, bravery, off the ball, determination, aggression, anticipation and teamwork) who is also fast and strong.
 He can essentially act like a dynamic hybrid of a hard-working poacher and false nine.
 A player who is just as comfortable creating scoring situations, forcing errors from stalwart “parked bus” defences and aiding his teammates in winning possession back just as he is finding open space to run onto the end of through pass.
 You cannot ask for a more complete forward in a total gfootball-type of system.

-Finally, the beauty of a pressing forward is that if you do not already have a suitable striker, you can often retrain a midfielder or even a fullback with the right attributes.
-Its far more important to find mentally determined and aggressive hard working players with exceptional athleticism, rather the most technical finisher.
-Yussuf Poulsen at RB Leipzig, who is undeniably one of the best pressing forwards in the game, only possesses a measly 10 for finishing.
+Finally, the beauty of a pressing forward is that if you do not already have a suitable striker, you can often retrain a midfielder or even a fullback.
+As long as they have the right attributes.
+Its far more important to find mentally determined, aggressive, hard working players with exceptional athleticism, rather than the technical finishers.
+Yussuf Poulsen at RB Leipzig, undeniably one of the best pressing forwards in the game, only possesses a measly 10 in finishing.
 His teammate Timo Werner, is only slightly better with 13.
-Three players who from the start can be turned into very good pressing forwards are Sergej Milinkovic-Savic (midfielder), Cardiff’s Callum Paterson (fullback), Benfica’s wonderkid Gedson Fernandes.
-Even Dortmund’s wonderkid Jacob Larsen has the potential to be great in this role.
+Three players who from the start can be turned into very good pressing forwards are Sergej Milinkovic-Savic (midfielder), Cardiff’s Callum Paterson (fullback), and Benfica’s wonderkid Gedson Fernandes.
+Even Dortmund’s Jacob Larsen has the potential to be great in this role.
 I see him as the next Kevin Volland.
-But I would love to hear from you.
-Who have you had success with playing (or retraining) in this role?
+I would love to hear from you.
+Who have you succeeded in retraining?

 Testing the System: First Results